erikallin/cucitrace/rejsekort/Task 2/Task 2.2.0.md

-Question Task 2.1.0:
+Question Task 2.2.0:
 --------------------

-Mads is travelling from Sydhavn station and his travel card has a balance of 100.
-Mads gets off at Norreport station and checks-out his travel card.

--> When Mads checks-out his travel card, the check-out automaton presents
-	the message "the travel card is successfully checked-out".
+Jennifer inserts her credit card at a kiosk at Norreport St.
+The kiosk reads the credit card number and verifies if the credit card is valid.

+-> How does the kiosk check that the credit card used has the correct number of digits?
-	Can you search the source code and locate what is the internal response code used?
+	Can you search the code and locate how the kiosk performs this check?

 -> Once you have the answer please open "Task 2.2.1.md"